 Abraham Lincoln wore a Waltham watch, the same model worn by many Civil War soldiers.
 It was called the “Wm.
 Ellery,” named for a member of the Continental Congress and signer of the Declaration of Independence.
 The watch bears the serial number 67613 and was made in 1863.
 The Ellery, which was inexpensive and sturdy, was extremely popular during the war.
 In 1865, the year the war ended, nearly half the watches Waltham sold were Ellery models.
 It’s interesting to note that Lincoln’s choice of an American-made watch (from a Union state, of course: Waltham was based in Waltham, Massachusetts) was not merely a matter of patriotism.
 The Civil War marked the beginning of an era in which American watch companies were the envy of the Swiss.
 Because American manufacturers had so effectively mastered mass-production techniques, the watches they made were not only less expensive than those of the vaunted Swiss companies, they were more precise.

 Fourteen U.S. presidents have been Freemasons and at least one of them, Warren G. Harding, had a watch to prove it.
 He carried a so-called “Masonic watch,” a particular type of watch in which Masonic symbols, such as an hourglass, a compass, and a masons’ square, were used as hour markers.
-Masonic watches — there were both Masonic pocket watches and wristwatches — had cases in the shape of another Masonic symbol, the equilateral triangle.
-These watches always incorporated a picture of the Masonic All-Seeing Eye, or Eye of Providence.
-On the Harding watch, this eye is on the watch’s caseback, along with a picture of King Solomon’s Temple.
-The watchcase is marked “Hiram Watch Inc., 14K, No. 145.”
-The movement is signed by Waltham.
+Masonic watches — both pocket watches and wristwatches — had cases in the shape of another Masonic symbol, the equilateral triangle.
+These watches always incorporated a picture of the Masonic All-Seeing Eye or Eye of Providence.
+On the Harding watch, the eye is on the watch’s caseback, along with a picture of King Solomon’s Temple.
+The case is marked “Hiram Watch Inc., 14K, No. 145” and the movement is signed by Waltham.
 Hiram Watch Inc. was named for Hiram Abiff, the central figure in Masonic legend.
 He was the master mason who directed the building of Solomon’s Temple and who valiantly refused to reveal the secrets of advanced masonry to the three undeserving, novice masons who demanded them from him.
 The watch also bears the words “Swiss HALLMARK/15 jewel movement/Ser. #3364074.”
 Harding became a Mason in 1920, the same year he was elected to the presidency in a landslide.

 Franklin Delano Roosevelt wore a calendar wristwatch with the name “Tiffany & Co.” on the dial and a Movado movement inside.
-He also owned a minute-repeater pocket watch from the Geneva-based A. Frankfeld company.
-The watch is elaborately engraved with FDR’s initials.
-The lid bears the inscription “Presented to/President Roosevelt/by/Dr. Boldan/Former Minister of Education/at Dinner of/Lions Club of Havana on/January 30, 1942.”
+He also owned a minute-repeater pocket watch from Geneva-based A. Frankfeld company.
+The watch is elaborately engraved with FDR’s initials and its lid bears the inscription “Presented to/President Roosevelt/by/Dr. Boldan/Former Minister of Education/at Dinner of/Lions Club of Havana on/January 30, 1942.”

 Right after World War II, when he was stationed in Germany, Dwight D. Eisenhower bought a steel Heuer chronograph wristwatch with 30-minute and 12-hour counters.
-(Heuer, a specialist in chronographs, was the precursor of today’s TAG Heuer.)
+(Heuer, a specialist in chronographs, was the precursor of today’s TAG Heuer).
 Eisenhower also wore a Rolex Datejust.
 Some Rolex fans say the Rolex company in Geneva gave Eisenhower a second watch, a Day-Date model, in honor of his re-election in 1956 (Rolex launched the Day-Date that year).
 According to them, the Day-Date became known as the “President” because of the Eisenhower connection.
 This watch also inspired the creation of a modern-day men’s collection from Tiffany, the Tiffany CT60; you can read about it here.